Samson Occom, journal, 1786 December 11 to 1787 April 7

 to me in many reſpects, tho'

-I have been greatly and Sham
+I have been greatly and Shame

 fully wanting in my Duty